 Yes No Often or occasionally appears sleepy or complains about feeling sick.
-Consistently arrives at school ready to do work and does not appear tired or complain of feeling sick.
+Consistently arrives at school ready to do work and does not appear tired or complain of feeling sick. complains about feeling sick.
 Since the start of school the child may have either been sent home ill or arrived at school tired, but this has not occurred repeatedly.